DavidKLim/FSCseq/README.md

 anno <- colData(data)@listData
 ```

-Optionally, you can to pre-filter out genes with low FPKM values.
+Optionally, you may want to pre-filter out genes with low FPKM values.
 Subtype information for the TCGA BRCA dataset used in our paper can be
 obtained using the `TCGAquery_subtype()` function, and used as the true
 cluster labels.
 These true cluster labels are optional, but useful to